bomiga/bomiga/README.md

 # hello, I’m bomiga / Bogdan Mihail Gagea

-security nerd with a shell prompt, caffeine, and a stack of riffs.
+security nerd with a shell prompt, caffeine, and a stack of riffs

 ```bash
 $ whoami